okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/core-okta-api/index.md

 ### Links

-Object whose property names are link relation types (as defined by [RFC8288](http://tools.ietf.org/html/rfc8288)) and values are either a Link object or an array of Link objects.
+Objects with property names that are link relation types (as defined by [RFC8288](http://tools.ietf.org/html/rfc8288)) have values that are either a Link object or an array of Link objects.
+Link objects contain the following:

 - A target URI
 - The name of the link relation (`rel`)